bosahchude/RepData_PeerAssessment1/PA1_template.md

 <img src="./PA1_template_files/figure-html/unnamed-chunk-5-1.png" title="" alt=""  />

-Using the `which.max` function, we can easily determine the be `206.1698`.
-It occurred at the `835` interval
+Using the `which.max` function, we can easily determine the maximum number of steps accorss all five minute intervals to be `206.1698`.
+It occurred at the `835` interval.

 ```r
 #Get Maximun Row